-Here are my five top tips for protecting your trade marks – and your business.
+Protecting your trade marks is essential.
+Here are my five top tips for keeping your IP and business protected.

-At the same time, online sales platforms such as ebay and Amazon will also directly intervene on your behalf if you can prove the rights to your intellectual property through your trade mark registration certificate.
+At the same time, online sales platforms such as eBay and Amazon will also directly intervene on your behalf if you can prove the rights to your intellectual property through your trade mark registration certificate.

-Finally, be vigilant.
+Finally, when it comes to protecting your trade marks, it pays to be vigilant.
 Ensure your trade mark attorney is constantly scanning for new registrations that might be very close – or identical – to your trade marks.
 It is far easier to oppose new applications than try to make good the situation years later.